Naomi Wolf: The End of America (2007)

-In The End of America: Letter of Warning to a Young Patriot (2007), Wolf takes a historical look at the rise of fascism, outlining 10 steps necessary for a fascist group (or government) to destroy the democratic character of a nation-state.
-The book details how this pattern was implemented in Nazi Germany, Fascist Italy, and elsewhere, and analyzes its emergence and application of all the 10 steps in American political affairs since the September 11 attacks.
+In The End of America: Letter of Warning to a Young Patriot, Wolf takes a historical look at the rise of fascism, outlining 10 steps necessary for a fascist group or government to destroy the democratic character of a nation-state.
+The book details how this pattern was implemented in Nazi Germany, Fascist Italy, and elsewhere, and analyzes its emergence and application of all 10 steps in American political affairs since the September 11 attacks.
 Alex Beam wrote in the International Herald Tribune (reprinted in The New York Times): "In the book, Wolf insists that she is not equating [George W.] Bush with Hitler, nor the United States with Nazi Germany, then proceeds to do just that."
-A month before the 2008 presidential election, she announced her intention to propose means to arrest President Bush.
+A month before the 2008 presidential election, she announced her intention to propose means to arrest Bush.
 "Americans are facing a coup, as of this morning, October 1st", she said in a radio interview.

 Several years later in 2013, Mark Nuckols argued in The Atlantic that Wolf's supposed historical parallels between incidents from the era of the European dictators and modern America are based on a highly selective reading in which Wolf omits significant details and misuses her sources.
-Writing for The Daily Beast, Michael C. Moynihan characterized the book as "an astoundingly lazy piece of writing."
+In The Daily Beast, Michael C. Moynihan called the book "an astoundingly lazy piece of writing."

 The End of America was adapted for the screen as a documentary by filmmakers Annie Sundberg and Ricki Stern, best known for The Devil Came on Horseback and The Trials of Darryl Hunt.
-It premiered in October 2008, and was favorably reviewed in The New York Times by Stephen Holden by Variety magazine.
+It premiered in October 2008, and was favorably reviewed in The New York Times by Stephen Holden and by Variety magazine.
 Nigel Andrews in the Financial Times saw aspects of it positively, but "what isn't plausible or reality-related is the conclusion itself.
 At the door of the Third Reich, Wolf's credibility collapses."
-Moynihan described it as being "an even dumber documentary film" than the "dumb book".
+Moynihan called it "an even dumber documentary film" than the "dumb book".

-Interviewed by Alternet in 2010, she compared President Barack Obama to Nazi dictator Adolf Hitler, believing aspects of the actions of both men were comparable.
+Interviewed by Alternet in 2010, Wolf compared some of President Barack Obama's actions to those of Nazi dictator Adolf Hitler as typical of dictatorships.

 Wolf returned to her The End of America theme in a Globe and Mail article in 2014, considering how modern Western women, born in inclusive, egalitarian liberal democracies, are assuming positions of leadership in neofascist political movements.

 Give Me Liberty (2008)

-Give Me Liberty: A Handbook for American Revolutionaries (2008) was written as a sequel to The End of America: Letter of Warning to a Young Patriot.
-In the book, Wolf looks at times and places in history where citizens were faced with the closing of an open society and successfully fought back.
+Give Me Liberty: A Handbook for American Revolutionaries was written as a sequel to The End of America.
+The book looks at times and places in history where citizens faced the closing of an open society and successfully fought back.